ArunanSivanathan/customFlow/README.md

-# Custom Flow

 # Custom Flow – A Comprehensive Network Traffic Representation

+## Abstract
+This paper presents a comprehensive dataset of **custom flow** representations derived from raw network traffic, designed to capture detailed behavioral characteristics of IoT communications.
+Each custom flow encapsulates comprehensive network behavior in a vectorized format, including flow-level metadata, the sequence of individual packets within the flow, and a subset of payloads.
+Flows are uniquely identified by a five-tuple—device IP address, remote IP address, protocol, device port, and remote port—and have a fixed lifetime of one minute.
+To maintain consistent temporal granularity and computational efficiency, long-lived connections such as persistent IoT–cloud sessions are segmented into consecutive flow records sharing the same identifier.

+The dataset was generated from 60 days of PCAP traces publicly available through the UNSW IoT Traffic Analytics platform.
+Two distinct variants are provided: 1) **Bidirectional custom flows**, capturing both upstream and downstream packets (~6 million flows), and, 2) **Unidirectional custom flows**, capturing only upstream packets from the device perspective (~3.5 million flows).

+Each day’s data is stored as a separate **Parquet file**, compressed by direction to facilitate scalable analysis.
+This dataset provides a fine-grained yet computationally efficient representation of network behavior, enabling advanced research in traffic analysis, anomaly detection, and IoT device identification.

 ## A. Overview

-Analysing patterns in network traffic can be performed at both **micro** and **macro** levels.
+Analyzing patterns in network traffic can be performed at both **micro** and **macro** levels.
-At the **micro level**, inspecting byte values within packet headers and payloads provides detailed behavioural insights but is often computationally expensive and limited in capturing broader communication context.
+At the **micro level**, inspecting byte values within packet headers and payloads provides detailed behavioral insights but is often computationally expensive and limited in capturing broader communication context.
 At the **macro level**, flow-based aggregation offers a more scalable and cost-effective alternative.
 A *network flow* represents a sequence of packets sharing common properties such as source/destination IP addresses, source/destination port numbers, and protocol (e.g., TCP or UDP).

 While flow records are efficient for large-scale monitoring, they may lack the granularity needed for fine-grained classification of diverse devices and applications.